 Students who wish to enroll must complete an application form and submit it via fax (434-924-4672), in person, or by mail to the Student Records Office.
-All applications must be received no later than 4 p.m.
-Friday, May 27, 2016.
+All applications must be received no later than 4 p.m., June 1, 2018.
 Applications are available online and in the Student Records Office.
 Selected students will be notified by mid-June.
 Because spaces in the program are limited, and because of the need to perform background checks in some instances that require deployment of significant resources, the application sheet includes a formal representation which must be signed by the student that he or she will honor the commitment to undertake this program, if selected.
-Once enrolled, absolutely NO drops will be permitted.
-Grades will be based on the papers, test, attendance at court proceedings, and field office evaluations.
-It is helpful if the students applying for this clinic keep as many mornings open (free from classes) as possible since most courts meet in the morning.
-Students earn three credits in the fall; five credits in the spring.
+It is helpful if the students applying for this clinic keep as many mornings open (free from classes) as possible, since most courts meet in the morning.

-Prerequisite: Third-year status, Civil Procedure, Criminal Law, Evidence, Professional Responsibility, Criminal Adjudication or Criminal Investigation or Criminal Procedure Survey, and Trial Advocacy.
-Either Trial Ad or one of the criminal procedure courses may be taken first semester third-year as a “co-requisite”, but not both, and students who already have all six are given preference for admission.
-Constitutional Law, Federal Criminal Practice, Negotiation Institute, or the Trial Advocacy College, would be helpful, but are not required.
-Students must be eligible for and obtain Third Year Practice Certification from the Virginia Bar (which requires third year status and the first four pre-requisites).
+Prerequisites: Third-year status, Civil Procedure, Criminal Law, Evidence, Professional Responsibility, Criminal Adjudication or Criminal Investigation or Criminal Procedure Survey, and Trial Advocacy.
+Either Trial Ad or one of the criminal procedure courses may be taken first semester third-year as a “co-requisite,” but not both.
+Students must be eligible for and obtain a Third-Year Practice Certification from the Virginia Bar, so that they can appear in the courtroom.